TabrizAdmin/testReadme/README.md

 # Navano
+This is the readme file for Navano test and main servers.

 ## Composer
-After project pull into server we should run composer update
+After project pull into server we should run composer update.

 * there should be warnings in the composer update process. as project use lots of depricated package this is normal.